 Offers 4 escape rooms of varying levels of difficulty.
 2 players are required for 2 of the three rooms offered.
 Recommended party size is 4 – 8 players.
 Booking ahead is highly recommended, walk-in gameplay is not guaranteed.
 Each escape room is approximately 60 minutes.
 Children are allowed as long as accompanied by an adult.

 Anderson County Escape Rooms

-Do you have a favorite escape room in the Upstate?
+Do you have a favorite escape room in Greenville or the Upstate?